livegnik/2way-poc-design/README.md

 #### Ride-hailing and drivers

 Drivers, riders, availability, trip requests, offers, and completion events become explicit graph objects.
 Trips can be `Parent`s, location and schedule data can live in typed `Attribute`s, participant responsibilities are `Edge`s, and `ACL`s define who may accept or close a ride.
 Centralized dispatch works because a backend observes everything; decentralized broadcast systems drown in spam.
-On 2WAY, reach stays bounded: relationship `Edge`s, geographic attributes, or policy rules evaluated by Permission Manager determine who sees a trip.
-Accepting and closing a ride are ordered mutations, so both parties can verify the sequence, and offline work remains possible because nodes queue trusted mutations until Sync Manager shares them.
+On 2WAY, reach stays bounded: relationship `Edge`s, geographic attributes, or policy rules evaluated by ACL Manager determine who sees a trip.
+Accepting and closing a ride are ordered mutations, so both parties can verify the sequence, and offline work remains possible because nodes queue trusted mutations until State Manager distributes them through Network Manager.

 #### Food delivery and dispatch

 Merchants and dispatch roles extend the same graph.
 Dispatch authority becomes a delegated capability encoded in `ACL`s and relationship objects rather than an implicit backend privilege.
 If a dispatcher or SaaS integration disappears, the system narrows gracefully.
-Couriers keep working against local state, and later reconciliation through Sync Manager restores global consistency without a panic cutover.
+Couriers keep working against local state, and later reconciliation orchestrated by State Manager restores global consistency without a panic cutover.

 #### Goods and local services